Welcome to the Research School of Astronomy and Astrophysics!

 Alumni and Success Rate: The RSAA has a long history of successful PhDs.
 We have a selective PhD program, and our PhD success rate is extremely high; if we accept you into our program we have the expectation that you will complete your PhD in a reasonable time and move successfully to the next stage of an astronomical career.
 Our PhD students regularly receive prestigious international scholarships and fellowships, and our alumni are now employed in astronomy all over the world, including ANU, Arecibo, Cambridge, Caltech, Columbia, the European Southern Observatory, Harvard, Kapteyn Astronomical Institute, Leiden University, Max Planck Institut fur Astrophysics, MIT, Princeton, the Space Telescope Science Institute, the University of California, University of Amsterdam, Yale, and Yonsei University Observatory.

 RSAA has a long history of technical research and development, and is equipped with specialised engineering facilities for astronomical instrumentation.
-These facilities include a mechanical engineering design office and sophisticated mechanical workshop, an electronic design and manufacturing group, optics design and manufacturing laboratories, and a software group that develops and implements control systems for telescopes, instruments, and data processing.
+These facilities include a mechanical engineering design office and sophisticated mechanical workshop, an electronic design and manufacturing group, optics design and associated laboratories, and a software group that develops and implements control systems for telescopes, instruments, and data processing.

 This tradition of expertise and development of advanced instrumentation has culminated in the Advanced Instrumentation Technology Centre (AITC), a world-class facility for developing and testing astronomical instrumentation, small satellites, and space payloads.